gleez/docker-images/xtrabackup/README.md

 -	[`latest` (*xtrabackup/Dockerfile*)](https://github.com/gleez/docker-images/blob/master/xtrabackup/Dockerfile)

-# MySQL with Percona Xtrabackup
+# Percona Xtrabackup

-Derived from the official Docker MySQL image.
+Derived from the official Docker Debian Jessie image.
 The image contains Percona Xtrabackup installed and a simple bash script to run the backup command.

 # How to use this image?